The Kenneth and Barbara Boardman-Weston Charitable Trust

 - Projects outside England and Wales

-- Activities unrelated to poverty relief or elderly support
+- Activities unrelated to their charitable objects

 - General appeals from organisations outside their focus areas

-Ready to write a winning application for The Kenneth And Barbara Boardman-weston Charitable Trust?
+Ready to write a winning application for The Kenneth and Barbara Boardman-Weston Charitable Trust?

 Our AI helps you craft proposals that match their exact priorities.
 Save hours and increase your success rate.